i-e-b/Lwnr/README.md

 3. everything is deconstructed when it goes out of scope
 4. memory addresses are never available

+### Language

+The human-readable language will be a simple S-Expression based one, as the focus is on the memory and resource management.

+The runtime is a simple interpreter of the AST for the same reasons.

 ## Implications
 * to get a result from a function, you must pass in a container.
 * we must have a way to create something in a container's scope.